Raja yoga (Hindu astrology): Raja yogas based on placement of planets

+B. Suryanarain Rao writes that peculiar powers seem to characterise the angular positions of the planets which enable persons born under such combinations to become kings (i.e. acquire ruling powers).

 All planets occupying the kendras gain exceptional strength.
 Mars and Saturn are natural malefic but both situated in the kendras can confer advancement in life though tending to prove evil towards the end.
 Saturn in Cancer (when it becomes a temporary friend of Jupiter) and Mars in Capricorn produce prominent persons but not vice versa.
-Saturn in Libra in a kendra from the Lagna or the Chandra-lagna causing Sasa yoga, a Panch Mahapurusha yoga, gives wealth, status, fame and also ruling power but does not give a happy life because of its square aspect on Cancer and being in the 8th from Pisces the exaltation sign for its dispositor.
+Saturn in Libra in a kendra from the Lagna or the Chandra-lagna causing Sasa yoga, a Panch Mahapurusha yoga, gives wealth, status, fame and also ruling power but does not give a happy life because of its square aspect on Cancer and being in the 8th from Pisces the exaltation sign for means.

-The directional strength gained by planets is a vital factor for it is seen that planets possessing Digbala giving rise to yogas and Raja yogas are more effective even if they do not combine well e.g. when Saturn is with the Sun and Mars in the 10th house and Venus is in the 4th there arises a significant Raja yoga.
+The greatest yog according to Jaimini and Parashar is when Saturn is in the 10th house and Moon is in the 4th either in Cancer or Capricorn sign there arises a significant yoga which makes a king who will rule the world.
+The same yog if happens in 1st and 7th house will give rise to a lesser raj yog making the person the king of a kingdom.